 Generally, property owners are responsible for the injuries and damages caused by escalators and elevators on their property.
 This is because under California’s premises liability laws, property owners owe their visitors and customers a duty to ensure a safe and properly maintained environment free of any hazards and dangerous conditions.

 Failure to ensure a safe environment is punishable by law.
 Find out how to file a premises liability lawsuit and recover damages in your particular case by consulting our best attorneys in California.
-Contact the Compass Law Group, PC, today.
-Call our Los Angeles offices at 800-602-4010 or complete this contact form to get a free consultation.
+Contact the Compass Law Group, LLP today.